 The page-encoding element is a subelement of jsp-property-group (see Section 3.3.1, "JSP Property Groups").
 It has no subelements.
 Its valid values are those of the pageEncoding page directive.
 It is a translation-time error to name different encodings in the pageEncoding attribute of the page directive of a JSP page and in a JSP configuration element matching the page.
-It is also a translation-time error to name different encoding / text declaration of the document in XML syntax and in a JSP configuration element.
+It is also a translation-time error to name different encodings in the prolog / text declaration of the document in XML syntax and in a JSP configuration element matching the document.
 It is legal to name the same encoding through multiple mechanisms.